[This is the third part in a series on staging a home for sale.] Here’s what we have covered:

-4. Pot racks, although super handy, send the impression that the kitchen does not have enough storage.
+4. Pot racks, although super handy, give the impression that the kitchen does not have enough storage.
 Either remove pot racks or stage them sparingly with only 3 immaculately clean items.

 7. As a rule, remove table linens from tables.
-My table is so long I feel it looks funny without a simple white table runner, so use your own judgement but remember that less is more and simple is beautiful.
+My table is so long I feel it looks funny without a simple white table runner, so use your own judgment but remember that less is more, and simple is beautiful.